CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

 ### Review

-In this lab, you have completed:
+In this lab, you have completed the following tasks:

-- Create a *Language* resource
+- Created a *Language* resource
-- Create a Conversational Language Understanding App
+- Created a Conversational Language Understanding App
-- Create intents, utterances, and entities
+- Created intents, utterances, and entities
-- Train the model
+- Trained the model
-- Deploy and test the model
+- Deployed and test the model

 ## You have successfully completed this lab.